AledPeart/theNameGame/README.md

 * Currently there are only 10 questions stored in the JSON file.
 I would like to expand this; furthermore I would like to develop categories of questions e.g. animals, weather, colors, foods etc.

-* I would also like to set difficulty levels so that there is a progression for users to work through, there is also the scope for the quiz to dynamically increase or decease the difficulty of the questions based on how the users previous answers.
+* I would also like to set difficulty levels so that there is a progression for users to work through, there is also the scope for the quiz to dynamically increase or decease the difficulty of the questions based on the users previous answers.

 * I would like users to be able to create an account, which stores information such as scores and the number and types of clues they needed in a database.
 This could then, with permission, be accessed and used by a therapist to help formulate a therapy plan for the user.